 In 2018 the theatre was added to the Theatres Trust’s Theatres at Risk register.

-Also in 2018, Lambeth Council approved our nomination of Streatham Hill Theatre as an Asset of Community Value (ACV), confirmed in early 2019 after a review requested by the owners and our flashmob demonstration.
+Also in 2018, Lambeth Council approved (PDF) our nomination (PDF) of Streatham Hill Theatre as an Asset of Community Value (ACV), confirmed (PDF) in early 2019 after a review requested (PDF) by the owners and our flashmob demonstration.
 This gives the community a chance to acquire the property should the owners want to sell.